 You may visit your loved so long as there have not been any new cases on your loved one's floor or unit for 14 days.
-Visitation is critically important to a long-term care resident's emotional well-being and quality of life and therefore we encourage you to visit if able.
+As outlined in the visitation guidance from DPH, facilities must allow residents the opportunity to visit for at least 45 minutes with their loved one; visitation is critically important to a longterm care resident's emotional well-being and quality of life and therefore we encourage you to visit if able.
 Regardless of the vaccination status of your loved one or those within the facility, it is important to continue to adhere to COVID-19 safety protocols.
 As we all know, COVID-19 can spread rapidly in LTC.
 Furthermore, fully vaccinated residents may experience little or no symptoms, and inadvertently transmit the virus to visitors.